Why Seal Border Collies Are the Next Big Thing

 • Brilliant: Learn commands in 5 repetitions (vs. 25+ for average breeds).

-• Energetic: Require 2+ hours of daily exercise.
+• Energetic: Requires 2+ hours of daily exercise.

 • Herding Instinct: May nip at heels or circle children/pets.